Table of Contents

 1. Sri Lanka jungle tour: Sinharaja rainforest

 Sinharaja forest reserve is a paradise for a Sri Lanka jungle trek, due to its in-depth endemic fauna and flora.
-Birds both resident and migratory flock the canopy especially between December and April.
+Birds both resident and migratory flock to the canopy especially between December and April.
 Therefore, a jungle tour of Sinharaja is a must for bird lovers.
 Sri Lanka jungle tour is a part of Sri Lanka nature tours, Sri Lanka bird watching tours.
 Some times Sri Lanka jungle treks are included in the adventure trips too.

-It is Sinharaja rain forest that comes into one’s mind upon hearing the word “Sri Lanka jungle tours” because Sinharaja is the most popular rain forest in Sri Lanka.
+It is the Sinharaja rain forest that comes into one’s mind upon hearing the word “Sri Lanka jungle tours” because Sinharaja is the most popular rain forest in Sri Lanka.
 Same times there is no other patch of forest on the island that can surpass the magnitude size and the biodiversity of the Sinharaja rain forest.
 There are many other places suitable for a Sri Lanka jungle trek such as Udawattakele sanctuary, Horton plains national park and Knuckles rain forest.
 But most travellers prefer to have their jungle in Sinharaja rain forest over the other jungles because it is not only very convenient to visit but also the forest is very rich in Fauna and Flora.

-To this day, new species are emerging from Sinharaja rainforest, the researchers and scientists are carryout endless projects to identify new creatures.
+To this day, new species are emerging from the Sinharaja rainforest, the researchers and scientists are carryout endless projects to identify new creatures.
 Sinharaja reminds us that there are still unexplored and untouched parts in the country.

-Home to many thousand species, which occupies 118425 acres spanning through Sabaragamuwa, the southern and western province of Sri Lanka, Sinharaja rainforest is the biggest rainforest on the island and most ecologically diverse forest in Sri Lanka.
+Home to many thousand species, which occupies 118425 acres spanning through Sabaragamuwa, the southern and western province of Sri Lanka, the Sinharaja rainforest is the biggest rainforest on the island and most ecologically diverse forest in Sri Lanka.

 Sri Lanka jungle tours based on Sinharaja has been available for many years, however, it has gained much of its popularity within the last decade.
 Even though it is a double-edged sword.
 With more tourist the jungle can earn more recognition and increase the awareness of the plight it is facing, but it also can lead to many other new problems.